 The Churn Tax: The Full Cost Your Churn Rate Hides

-Your churn rate tells one-third of the story, and leadership teams are making capital allocation decisions on incomplete math.
+Your churn rate shows one-third of the real cost, and leadership teams are making capital allocation decisions on incomplete math.

-Every company reports churn as a percentage.
-Boards see it, CFOs budget around it, leadership nods and moves on.
+Companies report churn as a percentage, boards see it, CFOs budget around it, and leadership moves on.
 The number captures one layer of the real cost.
 The full financial impact of revenue churn runs 1.5-2.5x the figure most leadership teams believe they're paying.

 We call this the Churn Tax: the total economic drag of revenue churn on your business, measured in real dollars instead of a percentage on a dashboard.